Skip to content

 Phalangeal shaft fractures

-Treatment for fractures along the shaft of the phalanges is dictated by the orientation of the fracture as well as the degree of angulation on initial presentation.
-A clinical exam is also extremely important as even innocuous appearing fractures along the phalangeal shaft can be clinically significant if they cause a rotational deformity of the injured digit.
+Treatment for fractures along the shaft of the phalanges is dictated by the orientation of the fracture and the degree of angulation on initial presentation.
+A clinical exam is also extremely important, as even innocuous-appearing fractures along the phalangeal shaft can be clinically significant if they cause a rotational deformity of the injured digit.
 A rotational deformity must be corrected, as failure to do so can lead to long-term functional impairments for the child.

 Non-operative: For length stable fractures with minimal displacement, buddy taping to an adjacent finger for support and to allow early range of motion can be an effective treatment for approximately 3-4 weeks.